Yale-BIM/f21-assignments/assignment-1/README.md

 <img src="docs/shutter_following_target.gif" width="500"/>

-> You should not change the position of the second and third joints of the robot.
+> You should not change the position of the second and fourth joints of the robot (joint_2 and joint_4).
 These joints should remain at 0.0 and -1.571 radians after the generate_target.launch script finishes launching.
 Please don't change the main loop of the node either so that it is easy to understand how your code works.